chrisborbidge/serverless-shopify-app/README.md

 ### Proxy URL

-When installed on a Shopify Store, endpoints can be accessed using the following URL structure:
+When installed on a Shopify Store, proxied endpoints can be accessed from the Shopify stores front end by using the following URL structure:

 ```
 {{shopify_url}}/apps/serverless/{{endpoint}}